costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 Our data sources can have different layouts and some necessary adjustments may be required.
 In our case, we remove the first index column, `V1`, and we fix the `date` column which currently is read as a string.
 Among others, converting the numbers from a character string to a `numeric` may also be required for other `.csv` files.
 Of course, we could do the `date` conversion using the appropriate `fread()` option `colClasses` and drop the first column using the `drop` option.
-In the rest of the document I skip such trivial details.
+In the rest of the document I skip such trivial details and I also take similar steps for both of the time-series (`webvisits` and `sales`) to keep the text short.
 ```r
 DT[, c('V1', 'date') := .(NULL, as.Date(date))]
 ```